La citrouille, sans gluten et sans produits laitiers, de 3 façons : Potage, Cari aux crevettes et Carrés aux dattes et citrouille

 Salt and pepper to taste

 1. In a pot, heat the olive oil.
-Soften the onions and diced pumpkin for 5 minutes.
-Add the garlic and spices and continue cooking for 1 minute.
-Add the rest of the sauce ingredients and simmer for 15 minutes over medium heat or until the pumpkin cubes are tender.
+Soften the onions and pumpkin cubes for 5 minutes.
+Add the garlic and spices, and continue cooking for 1 minute.
+Add the remaining sauce ingredients and let simmer for 15 minutes over medium heat or until the pumpkin cubes are tender.

 2. Process the mixture in a food processor until smooth.

-3. Return the sauce to the cauldron and add the pumpkin cubes.
-Simmer for 15 minutes over medium/low heat or until the squash is tender.
-Add the tomatoes, beans and shrimp and continue cooking for 5 minutes or until the shrimp is cooked.
-Add lime juice and adjust seasoning to taste.
+3. Return the sauce to the pot and add the pumpkin cubes.
+Let simmer for 15 minutes over medium-low heat or until the squash is tender.
+Add the tomatoes, beans, and shrimp, and continue cooking for 5 minutes or until the shrimp are cooked through.
+Add the lime juice and adjust the seasoning to taste.

-4. Serve on a bed of rice garnished with chopped cilantro and green onions.
+4. Serve on a bed of rice garnished with chopped coriander and green onions.

 1 teaspoon grated orange zest